velezf/RadioRocketV2-documentation/GroundStation/readme.md

 * Zip Ties, Zip Tie Mounts
 * [Enclosure](https://amzn.to/3HPVTBr)

-# Sprint 1 -Demonstrate COTS APRS TX/RX capability
+# Sprint 1 -Demonstrate Commerical Off The Shelf APRS TX/RX Capability

-Purpose: Before getting overly committed to the project I wanted to confirm I could handle the basics of APRS.
-I also wanted to create a positive control for the in rocket APRS tracker.
-I also thought this was a mid way step to the SDR APRS radio using Direwolf and Xastir/PinpointAPRS.
+Purpose: Before getting overly committed to the project you may want to confirm you can handle the basics of APRS.
+You may slso want to create a positive control for the in rocket APRS tracker and ground station.
+This build is a mid way step to the SDR APRS radio using Direwolf and YAAC or PinpointAPRS.

 ## Bill of Materials:
 ### Hardware
-* Baofeng UV-5R (I have an old UV-5R+ in my case)
+* Baofeng UV-5R (I had an old UV-5R+ in my case)
 * Old Android Phone ( I bought a $30 Kyocera DuraForce Pro 2 E6920 64GB off ebay)
 * BTECH APRS-K1 Cable (https://www.amazon.com/dp/B01LMIBAZW)
 * Baofeng CHIRP programming cable